 Review of progress for every MFT student will occur at least once each year.
-If a problem or concern is identified, the following assessment sequence will begin:
+If a problem advisor to address concerns with student.
+The forms are kept in secure locations according to FERPA requirements.

 In the preceding figure, each triangle symbolizes a mini discernment to determine whether additional attention is warranted or necessary.